jmcassier/fantasy-olympics-hci584/docs/DEVDOC.md

 No other minor or major issues of note that are known or suspected.

-Inefficiencies: Due to my lack of experience with creating frontends using Python and Flask, I didn't quite figure out how to create the frontend using a more refined framework, such as React, which would have made it so that I wouldn't have had to do as much script injection in the HMTL file.
+Inefficiencies: Due to my lack of experience with creating frontends using Python and Flask, I didn't quite figure out how to create the frontend using a more refined framework, such as React, which would have made it so that I wouldn't have had to do as much script injection in the HTML file.
 That would be a major win to get implemented for the future of this project.

 ## Future Work
 Future work includes the following 2 features that were on my wish-list of items if I had time that I didn't quite get to: